Stochastic asymptotical regularization for nonlinear ill-posed problems: Numerical illustrations

 where $\theta$ is employed to describe the level of randomization, which ranges between $0$ and $\frac{\sqrt{\epsilon_0 \eta}}{\delta_0}$.
 The higher the value of $\theta$, the more randomization is assumed.
-For $\theta=0$, there will be no randomization, and this happens to be the conventional asymptotic regularization method as introduced in \cite{UT1994}.
+For $\theta=0$, there will be no randomization, and this happens to be the conventional asymptotical regularization method as introduced in \cite{UT1994}.

 The regularization properties of scheme \eqref{EM} can be performed as described in the theoretical part of this paper.
-It is beyond the scope of this paper, since any appropriate numerical scheme of stochastic flow \eqref{initial value problem} can serve as an efficient regularization algorithm for some special nonlinear inverse problems.
+It is beyond the scope of this paper, since as shown in \cite{Rieder-2005}, any appropriate numerical scheme of stochastic flow \eqref{initial value problem} can serve as an efficient regularization algorithm for some special nonlinear inverse problems.

-\subsection{Settings for simulations}
+\subsubsection{Settings for simulations}